14 Focused Assessment- Musculoskeletal System/Mobility

 I. Overview: Focused Musculoskeletal System Assessment

-A focused musculoskeletal assessment includes collecting subjective data about the patient’s mobility and exercise level, collecting the patient’s and the patient’s family’s history of musculoskeletal conditions, and asking the patient about any signs and symptoms of musculoskeletal injury or conditions.
-Objective data will include assessment of range of motion and muscle strength.
-If the patient is at risk for falls will also be assessed.
+A focused musculoskeletal assessment includes collecting subjective data about the patient’s mobility and exercise level, as well as the patient’s and family’s history of musculoskeletal conditions.
+The nurse should ask the patient about any signs and symptoms of musculoskeletal injury or conditions.
+Objective data will include assessing the patient’s range of motion and muscle strength.
+Additionally, the patient should be evaluated for fall risk.

 II.
 Anatomy and Physiology Review: